kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

 ---

-* musescore - music notation software
+* musescore - music notation software.
+For development, uninstall `musescore` package via `sudo pacman -R musescore`.
+This will leave only one copy of the application installed on the system when we build it.
+The dependent packages will still remain present which will be helpful when compiling the application.
+For `musescore` dependencies see the [Arch-Based OS Compilation Instructions](https://musescore.org/en/handbook/developers-handbook/compilation/compile-instructions-archlinux-based-distros-git)

 ---